dmason-mlb/testrail-exporter/QUICKSTART.md

    - Enter your API key (found in TestRail under My Settings > API Keys)
    - Set your preferred export directory
    - Click "Test Connection" to verify
+   - Click "Save Settings" to persist your settings

 2. **Load Projects**:
    - Click "Load Projects" to retrieve available projects from TestRail